Become a Police Chief: Education and Career Roadmap

 Learn how to become a police chief.
 Research the education requirements, training information and experience required for starting a career in the law enforcement field.

-As a police chief, you'll be responsible for managing officers, preparing reports and informing personnel of investigations or regulations.
-Training and evaluating officers and other personnel, coordinating efforts with other law enforcement agencies or court representatives and testifying in court proceedings may also be a part of your job.
-Working in the law enforcement field can be mentally or physically stressful, and you may frequently encounter dangerous situations.
+Police chiefs work in law enforcement and are responsible for managing officers, preparing reports, and informing personnel of investigations and regulations.
+Other essential duties include training and evaluating officers and other personnel, coordinating efforts with other law enforcement agencies or court representatives, and testifying in court proceedings.
+Working in the law enforcement field can be mentally and physically stressful, and police chiefs may encounter dangerous or life-threatening situations.

 Step 1: Earn an Associate's Degree or a Bachelor's Degree

-According to O*Net OnLine, 50% of first-line supervisors of police and detectives (the group that includes police chiefs) have an associate's or bachelor's degree.
-The International Association of Chiefs of Police (IACP) indicates that applicants with bachelor's degrees may be the most attractive candidates to potential employers.
-Prospective candidates might consider a degree in criminal justice, law enforcement or a related field.
-Typical coursework in a criminal justice program may include criminology, corrections, criminal law and forensics.
-Students may also need to take classes in writing, sociology and psychology.
+According to O*Net OnLine, 50% of first-line supervisors of police and detectives (the group that includes police chiefs) have an associate's or bachelor's degrees.
+Prospective candidates might consider a degree in criminal justice, law enforcement, or a related field.
+Typical coursework in a criminal justice program includes criminology, corrections, criminal law, and forensics.
+Students may also need to take classes in writing, sociology, and psychology.

 - Study a foreign language.
-Some agencies may prefer candidates who are bilingual, so students may opt to enroll in foreign language courses.
-Proficiency in a foreign language may be an asset when seeking employment, especially in urban areas.
+Proficiency in a foreign language is often an asset when seeking employment, especially in urban areas.

 - Complete fieldwork or an internship.
-Some schools may require students to complete internships or other work in the field.
-Working in a real-life situation may be helpful to students who are setting their goals for the future; practical experience may help them to decide on the type of environment in which they would like to work.
+Some schools require that students complete internships or various coursework in the field.
+Experiencing hands-on work is also helpful for students in deciding the types of environments in which they would like to work.